rakesh-vardan/ta-java-learn/src/main/java/com/learn/home_tasks/Exercises.md

 ### Task 14: Interface and Inheritance
 - Create an interface Eatable with a method consume().
 Implement this interface in a class Fruit.
 Then, create a class Apple that extends Fruit.
 Implement the consume() method in both Fruit and Apple classes.

+## Exception Handling

+### Task 15: Basic Exception Handling
+- Write a program that takes two numbers as input from the user and divides them.
+Handle ArithmeticException for division by zero and InputMismatchException for invalid input.

+### Task 16: Custom Exception
+- Create a custom exception class called InvalidInputException.
+Modify the program from Task 15 to throw this exception when the input is not a valid number.

+### Task 17: Multiple Catch Blocks
+- Write a program that reads data from a file.
+Handle FileNotFoundException for the file not found, IOException for other IO-related issues, and a generic Exception for any other unforeseen errors.

+### Task 18: Try-with-Resources
+- Create a program that reads data from a file using the BufferedReader class.
+Use try-with-resources to automatically close the resources (BufferedReader) after use.
+Handle IOException appropriately.

+### Task 19: Exception Propagation
+- Write a method that calls another method.
+The inner method should throw a custom exception, and the outer method should catch and handle that exception.
+Demonstrate how exceptions propagate up the call stack.

+### Task 20: Finally Block
+- Modify the program from Task 19 to include a finally block.
+Print a message in the finally block to indicate that it is being executed regardless of whether an exception occurred or not.

+### Task 21: Checked vs Unchecked Exceptions
+- Write a program that intentionally divides a number by zero.
+Observe the difference between checked exceptions (those that need to be declared or caught) and unchecked exceptions (runtime exceptions).

+### Task 22: Exception Chaining
+- Create a chain of exceptions by catching one exception type and throwing another with additional information.
+Demonstrate how this can be useful for providing more detailed error messages.

+### Task 23: Cleanup Operations
+- Write a program that opens a network connection or a file and handles IOException.
+Ensure that the resources are properly closed in a finally block or by using try-with-resources.